 If you are a behavioral health professional and have questions about Henry Ford Zero Suicide Guidelines, or would like more information, please contact:

-© 2001, 2018 HENRY FORD HEALTH SYSTEM.
+© 2001, 2018 Henry Ford Health.
 All rights reserved.
-The Henry Ford Zero Suicide Guidelines are the property of Henry Ford Health System in Detroit, Michigan.
+The Henry Ford Zero Suicide Guidelines are the property of Henry Ford Health in Detroit, Michigan.
 They may be reproduced with written permission.